Skip to content

 • Jam (Blackberry works well with beef) + Beef Stock + Caramelized Onions + Garlic + Star Anise + Herbs

-• The Green Tomato Jam also works well if you mix into ground beef for hamburgers, or to use as a condiment on your finished burger
+• The Green Tomato Jam also works well if you mix it into ground beef for hamburgers, or to use as a condiment on your finished burger

 Lamb